Silver Line (MBTA): Waterfront development

 As enough dual-mode buses became available, the borrowed 40-foot trolleybuses were phased out; they were last used on February 12, 2006.
 By 2006, the Silver Line had doubled transit ridership to the Seaport, and increased transit ridership to Logan by 24%.
 The SL3 service was never successful, as the parallel route had a more direct routing, lower fares, and better downtown connections.
 By 2008, the SL3 averaged less than one passenger per trip on the segment not shared with the SL2.
 On March 20, 2009, SL3 service was cut, with SL2 service increased in its stead.
 In October 2009, the SL2 terminus was renamed "Design Center" with no changes in service.

 Until 2019, SL2 buses served the Design Center loop in two different patterns.
 Before noon, outbound buses proceeded around the whole loop, laid over at the Design Center stop, then proceeded inbound.
 After noon, outbound buses made a shorter western loop, laid over at Design Center, then proceeded inbound via the main loop.
 On December 22, 2019, the route was changed so that buses proceeded around the whole loop before the layover at all times.
 On March 15, 2020, afternoon service began laying over at 23 Dry Dock Avenue before making the loop.

 In January 2021, Massport approved a ground lease agreement for air rights development over Silver Line Way station, which will include improvements to the stop.
 On March 13, 2022, all SL2 buses began laying over at 23 Dry Dock Avenue.
 The stop at 88 Black Falcon Avenue, closed since April 2019 due to pier repairs, was permanently cut at that time.
 An improved stop on the east side of 27 Drydock Avenue (at Black Falcon Avenue) is planned by 2025 as part of redevelopment of 88 Black Falcon Avenue.
 The May 2022 draft network plan called for routes SL1 and SL3 to use D Street to more directly access the Ted Williams Tunnel, with only route SL2 plus SLW shuttles serving Silver Line Way.
 The November 2022 revised proposal kept this change, with SL2 enhanced to higher frequency service all days.
+SL2 service began operating every 15 minutes or better at all operating hours effective April 5, 2026.